Tomciii/CI-CD-Pipeline/README.md

 The repository consists of a Angular Frontend project including a Jenkinsfile.
 The frontend will be containerized via Docker.
 For the sake of content, this frontend app will be a Gallery of Thomas' Art and Paintings. ( https://www.instagram.com/tomcii/ )

+The content will be:
+- A Home page
+- A Gallery Page
+- An About Page

 # Jenkins
 A local Jenkins running on port 8080 will be used for the CI/CD.